 6. Sherlock Holmes

 While other famous literary detectives of the day relied on a certain amount of intuition, inside knowledge unknown to the reader, or even just plain deus ex machina, Sherlock Holmes did things the hard way, employing nothing more than grand-scale observation, deduction, and — in a literary first — realistic forensic science.
 It was this aspect of Holmes that truly set him apart.
 There is even a substantial body of academic work written about Holmes' employ of forensic sciences such as ballistics and fingerprinting, comparing them to what was actually in use at the time; and it finds that his techniques were not only accurate, they were often ahead of the times.

 Note: Although many of you have pointed out that Holmes actually used induction, Holmes (via author Arthur Conan Doyle) always (incorrectly) called it deduction. —BD

 5. Victor Frankenstein

 When Mary Shelley's 1818 book was published, it was the first time that a scientific experiment gained worldwide popularity in fiction, a popularity that has never diminished in the slightest.
-Frankenstein's experiment to reanimate a corpse with electricity was the results of years of careful study.
+Frankenstein's experiment to reanimate a corpse was the results of years of careful study.
 Although it turned out badly — obviously — Frankenstein was the first superstar scientist character who was neither mad nor evil, and who brought his complex human traits to bear when it became time to track down and destroy his own creation.